 When you start working as a self-employed prostitute, you may need to apply for a sex business permit.
 Your municipality determines where you are allowed to work.
 Make sure to check if you need a permit with your municipality.

-Note: a new regulation will make it obligatory for all sex workers and sex businesses to get a sex business permit.
+Note: the new Regulation of Sex Work Act (Wrs) will make it obligatory for all sex workers and sex businesses to get a sex work permit.
 It is not yet certain when this regulation will take effect.

 4. Pay VAT and income tax